tronprotocol/documentation/English_Documentation/TRON_Event_Subscribe/Tron-eventsubscribe.md

 # Tron event subscribe support
 ## 1. Background
 TRON has implemented the event subscription mechanism to support developer community, we have finished the testing.
-The featured will be released on version 3.5 of Java-tron.
-Developers could start experiencing right now, although it's still in beta stage.
+The featured has been released on version 3.5 of Java-tron, and developers could start experiencing now.

 ## 2. New features